ADBI-WCTRS Webinar Three on High-Speed Rail: High-Speed Rail and Spatial Scenarios for Europe 2050

 Time: 16:00–17:30 (Tokyo time)

-This ADBI-World Conference of Transport Research Society (WCTRS) webinar will feature Michael Wegener, former Director of the University of Dortmund’s Institute of Spatial Planning, who will examine the impact of high-speed rail (HSR) on spatial development in Europe by 2050, based on project work by the European Spatial Planning Observation Network.
-Wegener will describe modeling that shows HSR’s effects on economic growth, equality, and energy consumption.
-The webinar will also provide policy guidance for developing countries in Asia and the Pacific that are planning to develop HSR in the future.
+This ADBI-World Conference of Transport Research Society (WCTRS) webinar featured Michael Wegener, former Director of the University of Dortmund’s Institute of Spatial Planning, who examined the impact of high-speed rail (HSR) on spatial development in Europe by 2050, based on project work by the European Spatial Planning Observation Network.
+Wegener described modeling that shows HSR’s effects on economic growth, equality, and energy consumption.
+The webinar also provided policy guidance for developing countries in Asia and the Pacific that are planning to develop HSR in the future.

 About the Speaker